imamhulagur/Angular-The-Complete-Guide-2021/Readme.txt

         but next() of Subject we can call even from outside function. just like our own observables we need to unsubscribe Subject also.
-    Subject is only recommended while you are listening to 'cross component' events *To listen to event in same component i.e using @Ouput() we again need to use EventEmitter instead of Subject.
+    Subject is only recommended while you are listening to 'cross component' events *To listen to event in same component i.e using @Output() we again need to use EventEmitter instead of Subject.